zhichunguo/SD2/README.md

 ## Flask Server
 The server is a Flask server written in python.
 It listens to the port 1234 for requests and processes the requests by crawling online information and querying MySQL database.

-Install packages which are listed in requirements.txt.

-In the server.py, you should change the line 28-line 31 according to your database settings.
+To run this server, you need to install packages which are listed in requirements.txt by ``pip install -r requirements.txt``.
+This server needs to connect to the MySQL database to query the papers information from it.
+So you also need to should change MySQL database information in ``connectMYSQL`` function (line 38-41) of server.py to your database settings.
+Then do ``python server.py`` to build up the Flask server which listens to the port 1234.

 ## SD2Query Library
 The SD2Query library is a python library written in C++ to speedup the queries to the MySQL database.
 The library will cache all queried information in RAM to avoid repeated queries to the MySQL server.
 It can also write the cached information to an external file, and restore information from the file.